scraggo/scraggo.github.io/content/blog/music/meta-ideas-generating-creative-content/index.md

 ### General / non-music

 Limits and boundaries.
 Ideas can come from anywhere.
 As soon as you define a boundary, you have something to work with.
-If you’re limited to a very small space, you’re more likely to find some interesting details, rather than taking a large swath of something.
+If you're limited to a very small space, you're more likely to find some interesting details, rather than taking a large swath of something.

 - Example: Look through <https://en.wikipedia.org/wiki/Astronomy>.
 Use the first word that strikes you as an analogy or metaphor in a lyric.